-The theory part are sometimes confusing, such as if tailwind reduces climbing performance, so the trick is to open the climb performance graph and check whether the tailwind reduces or increases the performance.
-You dont have to memorise every single thing.
-Be smart and focus more on other hard core subjects.
+The theory part is sometimes confusing, such as if tailwind reduces climbing performance, so the trick is to open the climb performance graph and check whether the tailwind reduces or increases the performance.
+You don’t have to memorize every single thing.
+Be smart and focus more on other hardcore subjects.

 Human Performance & Limitation